Cacti/plugin_thold/README.md

 * issue#297: Thold row always `alert color` when current value only reach warn hi/low

+* issue#300: Thold shows multiple tabs as 'selected' when first creating a thold

 * issue#301: Thold Graph does not substitute comment for warn/alert hrule

 * issue: When updating the Notification List for a Threshold Template, updates were not pushed to Thresholds.